matthannah/haskhell/haskell-book/chapters/2/notes.md

 - This is arithmetic modulo 12.
 It should be noted that 12 is equivalent to 0
 - Lets write a function to determine the day of the week, assigning weekdays a number with Sunday as zero:
 ```
-Prelude> mod (1 + 23) 7 --1 is the current day (Monday), 23 is the number of days we are adding, and wrap around 7
+Prelude> mod (1 + 23) 7 -- 1 is the current day (Monday), 23 is the number of days we are adding, and wrap around 7
 3 # Wednesday
-Prelude> rem (1 + 23) 7 --We can use rem too with apparent equivalent accuracy
+Prelude> rem (1 + 23) 7 -- We can use rem too with apparent equivalent accuracy
 3
-Prelude> mod (3 - 12) 7 --If we want to subtract we will see a difference between the two
+Prelude> mod (3 - 12) 7 -- If we want to subtract we will see a difference between the two
 5
-Prelude> rem (3 - 12) 7 --The version with mod gave a correct answer, while rem did not!
+Prelude> rem (3 - 12) 7 -- The version with mod gave a correct answer, while rem did not!
 -2
 ```
 - As seen from the example, the negative is handled differently between mod and rem in Haskell (this is not the same in all languages)